 - Schools: Coaches, school counselors, and teachers receive a lot of trust from parents and have a lot of power over children.
 Cases of sexual abuse at school can place the child and family in a difficult position, accusing a trusted teacher of a shocking crime.
 However, victims of abuse at school deserve justice and other children need to be protected.
 Read more

-- Camps, cyber stalking, day care, foster care, special needs children, and youth sports leagues
+- Others, such as: Camps, online platforms, day care, foster care, and youth sports leagues.

 Sexual Abuse Statistics